OpenZeppelin/openzeppelin-contracts/.changeset/great-lions-hear.md

 'openzeppelin-solidity': patch
 ---

-`VotesAdditionalCheckpoints`: Create an extension of `Votes` which checkpoints balances and delegates.
+`VotesExtended`: Create an extension of `Votes` which checkpoints balances and delegates.